 - Smaller nerves in teeth.
 As we age, the nerves in our teeth often get smaller.
 Why is this problematic?
 With smaller nerves, teeth are less sensitive.
 That means that elderly adults are less likely to feel problems such as tooth decay, thus giving cavities a chance to progress.

 - Increased risk of tooth loss and gum disease.
-There are certain risk factors that contribute to poor oral health, including smoking and excessive alcohol use.
-Elderly people who smoke and drink alcohol, then, are at an increased risk of poor oral health—including tooth loss and gum disease—due to years of these high-risk behaviors.
+Certain risk factors contribute to poor oral health, including smoking and excessive alcohol use.
+Older adults who smoke and drink alcohol, then, are at an increased risk of poor oral health—including tooth loss and gum disease—due to years of these high-risk behaviors.

 Minimizing the Impact